 While 76% of people say that pay is their top priority when considering a job, salary isn’t everything.
 An organization doesn’t have to offer the highest pay to attract talent and keep workers happy.

-Compensation can include a variety of elements, including the following:
+Compensation can include a variety of elements, including:

-Now that you have a better understanding of what compensation planning is, let’s delve into why it’s so important to the modern workplace.
+Now that you have a better understanding of what compensation planning is, let’s dive into why it’s so important to the modern workplace.

 It motivates employees

-Compensation packages are especially effective at incentivizing employees to perform better when compensation is directly tied to job performance.
-For example, when a financial bonus is tied to hitting a specific sales goal, this can motivate sales teams to work harder to achieve it.
+Compensation packages that tie compensation directly to job performance are especially effective at incentivizing employees to perform better.
+For example, when a financial bonus is tied to hitting a specific sales goal, this can motivate sales teams to work harder to achieve that goal.

 And ChartHop makes it a cinch to identify which workers are eligible for additional compensation.
 For example, you can easily align relevant data - like performance reviews and OKRs - to eligibility.
 This ensures that your compensation is informed and unbiased.